Eltaurus-Lt/Anki-Card-Templates/README.md

 > > 3.
 On the Front side template, find the question section (you can search for "mem-question" using the search bar), and change the name of the Field in double curly brackets to the Field you wish to use as a question instead:
 > > 4.
 Likewise, replace the name of the old question Field at the beginning and the end of the HTML section with the new question Field (keeping the preceding `#` and `/` characters)
 > >
 > >     <sub>This tells Anki that the specified Field is essential for the current Type of Cards, so that the Notes, that do not have the required data, will not have Cards of this Type being generated.
-For example, if you use {{Audio}} Field as the question, some Notes might not have audio recordings, which would make their audio Cards appear empty if it were not for this setting.</sub>
+For example, if you use {{Audio}} Field as the question, some Notes might not have audio recordings, which would make their audio Cards appear empty were it not for this setting.</sub>
 > > 5.
 (Optional) In the same way, replace the old question Field and its text label where they appear on the Back template, if you want the info screen to display it accordingly (Memrise does this for all question Fields except audio).
 You might also want to adjust the [Extra info](#8-extra-fields) blocks, removing the Field that is now used as the question from there, and making a new extra info block from the old question Field.
 > > 6.
 Click `Save`
 >